Sign up to our mailing list

 The new FRS 102 also introduces a five-step model for revenue recognition, replacing the simpler risk-and-reward approach previously used.
 Now, businesses must identify performance obligations in a contract, determine the transaction price, and recognise revenue as those obligations are satisfied.

 This change will particularly affect businesses that deliver goods or services over time, operate under complex contracts, or offer bundled services.
 Construction firms, professional services, and tech companies will need to review contracts and possibly amend their accounting policies.
-Importantly, the timing of revenue recognition may shift.
+Importantly, the timing of revenue recognition may have shifted.
 In some cases, this could either accelerate income or defer it, affecting reported profits and dividend policies, for example.

 Changes in lease accounting and revenue recognition also may have implications for tax.
 For example, bringing leases onto the balance sheet could affect capital allowance claims and deferred tax positions.
 Similarly, revenue recognised earlier or later than before could lead to mismatches between accounting income and taxable profits.
 This has the potential to increase tax liabilities in certain periods unless proactively managed.

-Therefore, owner-managed businesses need to engage with their tax advisers early on to assess how the changes might affect tax payments, R&D claims, and other tax reliefs.
+Therefore, owner-managed businesses need to engage with their tax advisers to assess how the changes might affect tax payments, R&D claims, and other tax reliefs.
 It will also be important to ensure that tax treatments are properly communicated to HMRC.

 While compliance is the priority, these changes also present an opportunity.
 They offer a chance to modernise systems, streamline internal reporting, and build closer alignment between finance, operations, and tax functions.

-Management can also use this transition to refresh conversations with key stakeholders such as lenders and shareholders, ensuring that everyone understands the reasons behind changes in reported figures and the underlying performance of the business.
+Management can also use this change to refresh conversations with key stakeholders such as lenders and shareholders, ensuring that everyone understands the reasons behind changes in reported figures and the underlying performance of the business.

 • Conduct a financial impact assessment to identify key leases, revenue streams, and contractual arrangements affected by the changes.